icy/rolo/README.md

   This allows you to connect to the local port 1234 on your mahince as same as conneting to address `localhost:10000` on remote server.
+  The process `ssh` will go to background immediately after it authenticates successfully with the remote.

   To keep this tunnel persistent, you can add this to your crontab